 Otherwise let’s dive into the guide.

 Your absolute first step for using WordPress for an ecommerce website is to actually install WordPress on a hosting account with your domain name.
 Here’s my guide to setting up WordPress step by step on a hosting account if you don’t have it already.

 Ecommerce sites need even more memory for PHP than a standard WordPress install since they are larger and more complex than a simple blog.
 Having thousands of products + thousands of visitors can add even more resource requirements to your hosting account.

 If you’re starting out small (hundreds of products, low thousands of visitors), a shared linux hosting account (like the one I mentioned in the setup guide) is good, but it needs to have more than 64M of memory…preferably 256M.

-If you’re starting out big (thousands of products, many thousands of visitors), you’re going to need either a managed WordPress hosting account from a company like WP Engine (see their plans here) or a VPS hosting account from InMotion.
+If you’re starting out big (thousands of products, many thousands of visitors), you’re going to need either a managed WordPress hosting account from a company like WP Engine (see their plans here) or Liquid Web (see their plans here) or a VPS hosting account from InMotion.

 Intro to WordPress Ecommerce Options

 There are really 3 components that make a “regular” website an “ecommerce” website – product pages, shopping cart, and a checkout process.